The midwife holds a weekly clinic in co-ordination with routine visits to your usual doctor and hospital antenatal clinic.

 Patients who are at risk from heart disease, will be sent an appointment each year inviting them to attend this clinic.

 Those patients taking medication for high blood pressure require regular BP checks that would typically be every twelve months unless advised otherwise by your doctor or nurse.
+We ask that patients supply the clinician with a weeks worth of home BP readings prior to the appointment.

 If you are aged between 40 and 74 with no existing long term health condition you are eligible to receive a free NHS Health Check once every 5 years.